The Trees | Percival Everett

 The mastermind is Mama Z, a 105-year-old survivor of the town who has recorded every single lynching since 1913, when her own father was lynched in a racist attack.
 As more and more of the lynched dead rise up, panic spreads across the nation.

-My Verdict: What a novel!
+What a novel!
 The supernatural element is used as a tool to depict the African American experience, much like the film Get Out.
 The language that Everett uses may make some readers cringe or feeling uncomfortable (that's the point!), but nothing is used without a reason.
 No word is wasted.
 This is one of the smartest satires I've read since Glory by NoViolet Bulawayo.
 Its critique of racism in America and the injustice within law enforcement is palpable.
 This is a funny, scary, dark and very angry book that should be read by all!

 Posted 17.05.2023